 Substrate metabolism in male astronauts onboard the International Space Station: the ENERGY study - Département Recherches Subatomiques

-Journal Articles Npj Microgravity Year : 2024
+Article Dans Une Revue Npj Microgravity Année : 2024

 Substrate metabolism in male astronauts onboard the International Space Station: the ENERGY study